Sept 17, 2229

-"We can play a game," said Gill, connecting to her tablet with his Aivot and opening a game.
+"We can play a game."
+Gill connected to her tablet with his Aivot and opened a game.

-"No, no. Picture," said Sydnie, tapping the tablet, getting her drawing to come back on the screen.
+"No, no. Picture."
+Sydnie tapped the tablet and got her drawing to come back on the screen.

-After moving her character on the game, Sydnie looked at her Dad's face in the top right corner; not aware it was a representation of his current face and expression created by AI.
+Moving her character on the game, Sydnie looked at her Dad's face in the top right corner, unaware it was a representation of his current face and expression created by AI.

 "Sorry sweetie," said Gill, moving his character.

 In a small industrial zone nestled in between high hills, a run-down old factory building clanged with noise.
 Inside people worked on an enormous humanoid mechanized machine laid on its back.
-Supported by scaffolding, the arkvee had workers climbing around.
-Large red crystals in a concave equilateral decagon star shape protruded out of the machine and ended in a point.
+Supported by scaffolding the arkvee had workers laboring around it.
+Large red Dunamis crystals in a concave equilateral decagon star shape protruded out of the machine and ended in a point.

 In one corner of the factory, Diesel yelled over the noise to Joe a foot away.
 "We're all set up to attack the Chrysomallus.
 Just need to get in position."

 "Too bad the arkvee ain't ready...
 Would have been a breeze.
 Level the whole area.
 Bunch of demon horn loving freaks living there with them," said Joe.

 "We got bigger plans for that Onslaught.
 Don’t need it for those demon-sheep.
 And put that drone and exo-armor in the truck.
 They work.
 We’re moving them out of here."

 "Those idiot pirates.
 What're we going to do with a Rephaim exo-armor?"